 “You better kiss me now, idiot,” she says while smiling, “and pass me a bag of chips.”

 Those feather reeds are everywhere, whole clusters of them that sprouted from skirts made of grass.
-They don’t match the rest of the greenery.
+They clash with the rest of the greenery.
 Why the hell are they there?

 White buildings are strewn around the slopes of nearby hills.
 Why haven’t we reached Gijón already?
 How much longer can any ride take?
 How does a bus contain this much gasoline?
 I want to stand up and walk around.
 I want to take a shower, I want to sleep, I want to disappear from this world.
 I didn’t choose to be able to think these thoughts.
 I don’t know why I am here.
 I don’t know why anyone is here.